 These are some variations:

 A walking lunge will work just the same as a typical lunge exercise.
-However, it will increase your heart rate more than a basic one would do.
+However, it will increase your heart rate more than a basic one.
 This is how you make a walking lunge:

 - Start through performing a basic lunges exercise using your right leg to move forward